f5devcentral/xcawsedgedemoguide/README.md

 ![alt text](assets/namespace-branch-a-1.png)

-Give namespace a name.
+Give it a name.
 Note that each namespace must have a unique name.
 Click the **Add Namespace** button.
 The new namespace displays in the list on your My Namespaces page.

 ![alt text](assets/namespace-branch-a-2.png)